Planning for the Future of Student Housing

 Creating a More Vibrant Residential Campus

-A key goal of Georgetown's master planning is to create a more residential, student-centered living and learning community on the main campus.
+Georgetown's master planning process will create a more vibrant, student-centered living and learning community on the main campus.
 A living and learning campus means building new residence halls, renovating existing residential spaces, and creating new opportunities for academic life, social life, and student programming.

-The University is moving ahead on two projects to create more student housing and enhance student life on campus: renovation of the former Jesuit Residence in the historic quad and construction of the Northeast Triangle residence hall.
+The opening of the Healey Family Student Center is the first major project to enhance the living and learning community.
+Renovation of the former Jesuit Residence and construction of the Northeast Triangle will create two new residential communities that comprehensively integrate the residential experience with student life on campus.
 During the 2015-2016 academic year, Georgetown will make temporary accommodations for residential space in the Leavey Center hotel and in existing residence halls.

 THE FORMER JESUIT RESIDENCE

 Georgetown is renovating the former Jesuit Residence as a 148 bed residence hall.
-The renovation supports our master planning goals by rehabilitating the existing structure and providing undergraduate housing, while preserving and enhancing the sense of community and heritage on the historic Dahlgren Quad.
+The renovation of the building will rehabilitate the existing structure, create a student residential community in the heart of campus, and preserve the community and heritage on the historic Dahlgren Quad.

-The renovation will create a variety of living spaces, including suites with kitchenettes and semi-suites with semi-private bathrooms.
+The renovation will create a variety of living spaces, including apartment-style rooms with kitchenettes and semi-suites with semi-private bathrooms.
 Some rooms will make use of high ceilings and loft-style floor plans.
+Rooms on the upper floors will offer unparalleled views of the Potomac River and DC.
 Click here to download the latest sample floor plans and room designs.